ethanizen/ethanizen.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I'm Ethan, and I'm a Computer Science student at the University of Central Florida.
+I'm Ethan, and I'm a Computer Science professional.
+I graduated from University of Central Florida with a degree in Computer Science in May 2022.
 My main focus is in Cybersecurity, Penetration Testing, and Systems.

 ### social media
 You can find me in a few places:
 * [GitHub](https://www.github.com/ethanizen)
 * [LinkedIn](https://www.linkedin.com/in/ethan-izenwasser-60726514b/)

-### dotfiles
-You can find the dotfiles for my setup on my [Github](https://github.com/ethanizen/dotfiles).
-I try to strike a balance between usability, looks, and streamlining my workflow.
-Feel free to tinker around with them!
-DISCLAIMER: They're VERY messy right now, I'll be working to fix them soon.
-Currently I am using:
-* Window Manager: i3
-* Terminal Emulator: st
-* Shell: zsh
-* Text Editor: NeoVim

 ## contact me